 I have American Express cards for both personal use and my business.

 As part of those cards, there is something called “Amex Offers”:

-This program has a bunch of offers that I can select to be added to my card and gives me much more benefit than regular transactions.
+This program has a bunch of offers that I can select to be added to my card and gives me much more benefits than regular transactions.

-So if you happen to have a credit card which offers this kind of bonus reward program, then you can choose one of those places for a first date (assuming its appropriate) and not have to clean out your bank account.
+So if you happen to have a credit card that offers this kind of bonus reward program, then you can choose one of those places for a first date (assuming it’s appropriate) and not have to clean out your bank account.

 Plus, you still get your regular rewards, so it’s like a double win–you get to go on a first date and save money on it.